monet/monet.js/docs/READER.md

 # Reader

 The `Reader` monad is a wonderful solution to inject dependencies into your functions.
-There are plenty of great resources to get your teeth into the `Reader` monad such as [these great talks](http://functionaltalks.org/tag/reader-monad/).

 The `Reader` monad provides a way to "weave" your configuration throughout your programme.